· 7 min read

 .
 This is because I want to group them under that parent node (I also know that I’ll be using DealPosition

-Now, since I add new cards to the DealPosition
+Now, since I’m adding new cards as children of the DealPosition

 , their initial global_rect_position